Altar: Altars in antiquity

 The ancient Altar of Pergamon, reconstructed at the Pergamon museum, Berlin.

 The Opferstein or Sacrifice Rock at Maria Taferl, Austria.
 It was used by the ancient Celts to make sacrifices upon and is now located in the plaza of the basilica there.

 Judaism

 Altars (Note: מזבח, mizbe'ah means "a place of slaughter or sacrifice".) in the Hebrew Bible were typically made of earth or unwrought stone.
 Altars were generally erected in conspicuous places.
-The first altar recorded in the Hebrew Bible is that erected by Noah.
-Altars were erected by Abraham, by Isaac, by Jacob, and by Moses.
+The first altar recorded in the Hebrew Bible is that erected by Noah after the flood.
+Later altars were erected by Abraham, by Isaac, by Jacob, and by Moses.

-After the theophany on Mount Sinai, in the Tabernacle—and afterwards in the Temple—only two altars were used: The Altar of Burnt Offering, and the Altar of Incense, both near where the Ark of the Covenant was located.
+After the theophany on Mount Sinai, in the Tabernacle, and afterwards in the Temple, only two altars were used: the Altar of Burnt Offering, and the Altar of Incense, both near where the Ark of the Covenant was located.

 The remains of three rock-hewn altars were discovered in the Land of Israel: one below Tel Zorah, another at the foot of Sebastia (ancient Samaria), and a third near Shiloh.